quannguyenh/openpost/README.md

 - Run the PostApp main class
 - Then the server is accessible at http://localhost:8080/

-Feel free to play around with the configurations, drop me an email if interested
+Please drop me an email if interested